-The Department of Infrastructure, Transport, Regional Development and Communication will be undertaking detailed consultation with stakeholders on a range of guidance material that will be developed to support the implementation of the Road Vehicle Standards (RVS) legislation.
+The department will be undertaking detailed consultation with stakeholders on a range of guidance material that will be developed to support the implementation of the Road Vehicle Standards (RVS) legislation.

 Further information, including guidance material, will be posted on this website as they become available.